 Each and every week, I’m sent probably half a dozen message requests from Facebook from people wanting to learn how to work from home.
 I’ve worked from home for several years.
 It’s not always easy.
 Of course, it’s harder when you’re first starting out.
-It’s not like there’s some guide that exists that explains how to take X steps and successfully worked from home.
+It’s not like there’s some guide that exists that explains how to take the right steps and successfully work from home.
 Even IF the book existed, most people wouldn’t implement it if they bothered to read it.
+(Edit: I wrote the fucking book.
+You can get it here.)

 Often, the question I’m asked is how to be successful when working from home.
 Some messages will say just that.
 Others say something like how the person tried to work from home and couldn’t get into the swing of things.
 Oh, and then there are the people who decide I must be lying about working from home because…if they couldn’t do it, clearly no one can do it.
 Fucking rookies, man.